BogaziciLinguisticsCircle/bounlingcircle.github.io/content/index.md

 <br />

 For previous instances of SCOL and other informal talks, please check out our [previous events page][previous].
+You can find us on social media through our [socials link](https://linkin.bio/scolboun).

 [scol_recent]: /scol/24/
 [previous]: /events/